Rainy Friday, Dry weekend ahead

 Tropical Storm Epsilon continues to move out in the open Atlantic.
 It will not impact the Gulf Coast or anywhere in the United States.
 Click here to see the latest forecast cone.

 There is an area to watch in the Caribbean.
-The development chances are medium and the disturbance is forecast to move north over Cuba and go into the Atlantic.
-The tropical activity is not going to impact the local forecast.
+The development chances are medium and the disturbance is forecast to move north over Cuba and into the southeastern Gulf.
+The tropical activity is not going to have a major impact the local forecast.

 FROM THE NHC